mediatis/formrelay/Documentation/Configuration/Formdata/Index.rst

 UploadFormField
 ***************

-The class ``UploadFormField´´ holds data about a file that has been uploaded through a form submission.
+The class ``UploadFormField`` holds data about a file that has been uploaded through a form submission.

-If it is handled as a simple string, it will return the absolute URL to this file, which is stored on the server publicly.
+If it is handled as a simple ``string``, it will return the absolute URL to this file, which is stored on the server publicly.

 ::